fjungplan/velograph/README.md

 🚧 **In Development** - Following incremental implementation via structured prompts

+### 📋 Implementation Guide

+The complete implementation plan is documented in `prompts/CTT_PP_CLAUDE_v2.md` - a 55-prompt structured guide covering all phases from foundation to deployment.

+⚠️ **IMPORTANT**: This file is **protected and should not be modified**.
+It serves as the authoritative reference for the entire project implementation.
+Any changes require explicit owner approval via PR review.

 ## CI: Postgres-Backed Backend Tests

 This repository runs a GitHub Actions job that boots Postgres 15, applies Alembic migrations, and executes the full backend test suite.